yongyw123/mig-sync-interface/README.md

 ### Write Operation

-By above, when writing, it takes two clock cycles to complete the entire 128-bit data; (thus one 64-bit batch per clock cycle).
-The user needs to explicitly assert a data end flag to signal to the DDR2 for the second batch data.
+User needs to hold address and write-data lines stable prior to and during (throughout) the assertion of the write request: "user_wr_strobe".
+For convenience, these lines are held until "MIG_user_transaction_complete" is asserted.

 ### Read Operation

-Similar to the write operation, it takes two cycles to read all 128-bit data.
-MIG will signal when the data is valid, and when the data is the last chunk on the data bus.
+Upon requesting a read via "user_rd_strobe", the user needs to wait for "MIG_user_transaction_complete" to be asserted so that the data on the "user_rd_data" is valid.

 ### Address Mapping

-1. The MIG controller presents a flat address space to the user interface and translates it to the addressing required by the SDRAM.
+1. [???]
+The MIG controller presents a flat address space to the user interface and translates it to the addressing required by the SDRAM.
 MIG controller is configured for sequential reads, and it maps the DDR2 as rank-bank-row-column.
 Insert ?? image ??
 2. See the DDR2 data sheet, the UI address provided by MIG is 27-bit wide:  {Rank: 1-bit; Row: 13-bit; Column: 10-bit; Bank: 3-bit}
 3. Since there is only one rank, this is hard-coded as zero.
 4. DDR2 native data width is 16-bit; this means that the memory could accomodate a total of 2^{27} *(or 2^{26} with one rank)* 16-bit data.